Herbal Remedies for Heart Care and to Lower Down Cholesterol

 The prime ingredient is Arjun bark extract along with extract of Ashwagandha, Brahmi and Shankhpushpi.
-Ashwagandha, strengthen the nerves by calming it down.
+Ashwagandha, strengthen the muscles of heart.
 Brahmi and Shankhpushpi are diuretic, cardiac, nervine and general tonic.
 Total heart support improves heart functions and supports healthy blood pressure.
 These herbs balance disturbed vata and pitta in the body which are responsible for stress, blood pressure, anxiety, nervousness and heart ailments.

-To buy Heart Care Pack, please visit store.planetayurveda.com/heart-care-pack.html.
+To buy Heart Care Pack, please visit store.planetayurveda.com/products/heart-care-pack.

 Uses of Heart Care Pack

 - This makes perfect combination of best heart care remedies.

 - Reduces the effects of stress and nervousness on the heart.

 - Possesses diuretic and a general tonic effect in cases of liver cirrhosis.